 Most used channels for lead generation:

-Content marketing is the creation of quality content to attract new potential customers (your content will be ranked in search engines), share your knowledge and establish a reputation of expert, and to nurture your leads (they will keep reading your blog or newsletters if the content interest them).
-You can include CTAs (call to action – buttons that redirect to a page) in order to redirect them onto a contact form if they develop an interest in your products and want to be contacted by your sales team.
+Content marketing is the creation of quality content to attract new potential customers (your content will be ranked in search engines), share your knowledge and establish a reputation as an expert, and nurture your leads (they will keep reading your blog or newsletters if the content interests them).
+You can include CTAs (call to action – buttons that redirect to a page) toto redirect them onto a contact form if they develop an interest in your products and want to be contacted by your sales team.

 Affiliate marketing can be a great way to generate leads.
-The concept is to develop partnership with content creator (publishers) that will sell you advertising space or promote your brand in exchange of a commission on sales or leads.
-It’s a great way to work hand in hand with quality content editors who have an online audience, and to generate new leads.
+The concept is to develop a partnership with a content creator (publishers) that will sell you advertising space or promote your brand in exchange for a commission on sales or leads.
+It’s a great way to work hand in hand with quality content editors who have an online audience and to generate new leads.
 You will beneficiate from their expertise and visibility, whilst they will have the opportunity to make money from their blog or content.

 CPL means Cost Per Lead, and is one of the pricing models available for online advertisement spaces such as banners, search engine ads, social media ads…

-CPC means cost per click, and with that pricing model you pay a fee for each click that redirects to your website.
+CPC means cost per click, and with that pricing model, so-called lead you pay a fee for each click that redirects to your website.
 It’s a great price model if you are seeking to increase the traffic on your website, but it’s important to make sure that the traffic you get through it is qualified (that the web users are potentially interested in your products or services).

 CPL means cost per lead.
 It means that the publisher promoting you will receive a commission for each lead they provide you – in other words, they will receive a fee for each filled contact form or subscription to your newsletter.
 It’s the best pricing model to ensure that you only pay for leads.
 Your publishers will be involved and your lead generation process as they will share your drive: generate as many leads for you as possible.